Film & TV music

 Mozart Cosi fan tutte

-orchestral parts arranged for six instruments: flute, oboe, horn, violin, viola and cello (in progress)
+orchestral parts arranged for six instruments: flute, oboe, horn, violin, viola and cello (in progress, ready end 2011)

 Humperdinck Hansel und Gretel

-orchestral parts arranged for 12 instruments: flute, clarinet, horn, two violins, four violas, two cellos and double bass (in progress)
+Orchestral score arranged for 12 instruments: flute, clarinet, horn, two violins, four violas, two cellos and double bass (in progress, ready in 2013)

 Tchaikovsky Eugene Onegin

-orchestral parts arranged for chamber ensemble (in progress)
+orchestral parts arranged for chamber ensemble (in progress, ready in 2013)

 Arrangements for piano quartet & quintet